 By injuring themselves, children and young people are asserting a form of self-control on their life which they feel is otherwise chaotic and meaningless.
 Self-harm is a way of coping and of channelling frustration and other strong emotions.
-In the vast majority of cases, it is not a suicide attempt, but rather a way to let off steam.
+In most cases, it is not a suicide attempt, but rather a way to ease pressure and tension.

 The urge to self-harm can be very hard to resist and can become addictive.
 To recover and move forward, it is necessary to gain an understanding of the behaviour and develop coping strategies to help deal with the situations and emotions that lead to self-harm.

 Discovering your child is self-harming is shocking for a parent.
 Parents may feel an array of emotions and not know what steps to take to help their teenager.
 Hard as it might be, parents need to put their own feelings to one side and concentrate on the reasons behind their child’s self-harm rather than the self-harm itself.

 Self-harm is not a form of attention-seeking.
 People who self -harm tend to do so in private and try their utmost to conceal their injuries.
 Neither do they self-harm to look cool or fit in with their peer group.
 Self-harm is a repeated reaction to emotional pain and distress and this continuous behaviour is an indication of an underlying problem.
 With the right help and support you can help your child to come through this, and your relationship with them may even improve as a result.
 Parents worried about self-harm might be struggling to understand or wonder why their child has been self-harming.